-- risk identification; - the articulation of risk bearing capacity and establishment of risk appetite; - identification of capital requirement for all significant risks; - sensitivity analysis and 'reasonableness checks'; - aggregation and correlation of risks; - comparison with other benchmarks e.g. prior years' SCRs; syndicate quantitative impact study ("QIS") results, the PRA published calculations based on industry SCR submissions and market surveys/studies; and - Board review and challenge.
+- risk identification; - the articulation of risk bearing capacity and establishment of risk appetite; - · identification of capital requirement for all significant risks; - sensitivity analysis and 'reasonableness checks'; - · aggregation and correlation of risks; - comparison with other benchmarks e.g. prior years' internal SCRs; standard formula SCR results, the PRA published calculations based on industry SCR submissions and market surveys/studies; and - Board review and challenge.